 If a book is not well protected, especially a softcover one, its pages can easily rip at the edges.
 Each time you buy new books, be sure to protect them from wear and tear.

 The best way to protect against that is to ensure that your books are properly secured against a hard surface either in your bag or when you bring them home.

-3. Be clear about the condition in your listing
+Be clear about the condition of the books in your listing

 Nowadays, transparency is everything.
 If you’re looking to make a great sale, the more honest and upfront you can be about the book's condition, the better.
 People love detail so that they know exactly what they’re getting.

 Does the book have a coffee stain in the middle?
 Be sure to include that.
 You want to ensure that the buyer is happy with their purchase, and if you’re planning on selling other books in the future, their positive review from this sale will make a world of difference.